 The annual VCCS Leadership Conference is held at different scenic locations throughout the state.
 The conference gives student leaders from across the 23 college Virginia Community College System a chance to learn from each other and share new ideas.

 Students who are selected to attend are able to experience this event at no cost.
 The Fall 2014 VCCS Leadership Conference was held from November 14-16 at the Wyndham Virginia Beach Oceanfront Hotel.

-For more information about attending next year, please contact David Keel Interim Director of Student Development.
+For more information about attending next year, please contact David Keel Dean of Student Development.

 The Phi Theta Kappa with chapters on the both campuses recognizes and encourages scholarship among two-year college students.